-Municipal Bonds - Municipal bonds are valued using outside pricing services and computerized pricing models.
+U.S. Treasury and Fixed Income - U.S. government and fixed income obligations are valued using outside pricing services and computerized pricing models.

-Common stock and certain exchange-traded funds - These funds are traded on a national securities exchange are valued at the closing price reported on the last business day of the year.
+Certain exchange-traded funds and equities - These funds are traded on a national securities exchange are valued at the closing price reported on the last business day of the year.